zzeneg/fusion360-export-params/README.md

 ## Usage
 Create a model that uses parameters, then create a CSV file with mappings - first column is the component or body name, second is the parameter name used in that component/body, and next columns are parameter values in the form of expressions (e.g. number + unit).

 For example, imagine we have a design `ExportParamsSample` where bodies in the root component uses parameters `modelSize` and `modelHeight`, and the `ChildComponent` uses `childModelWidth` parameter.
-We also have a `SingleBody` which is specifies as a body in the CSV, not as a component
+We also have a `SingleBody` which is specified as a body in the CSV, not as a component.

 ![image](https://github.com/zzeneg/fusion360-export-params/assets/910255/a22cd988-7e2a-4ec7-bcfa-9ed93968d769)